mukit-hasan/MongoSimplify/README.md

 # MongoDB Model Library for Python

-PymongoModel is a simple yet powerful library designed for seamless interaction with MongoDB using Python.
+MongoSimplify is a simple yet powerful library designed for seamless interaction with MongoDB using Python.
 It provides an intuitive interface for performing common MongoDB operations, making it easy to execute CRUD operations and more.
 This library is highly versatile and can be integrated into any Python framework, such as Django or Flask, allowing developers to efficiently manage MongoDB interactions with minimal effort.

 ## Table of Contents